kasir-barati/mars-rover/example.md

 A rover’s position and location is represented by a combination of x and y coordinates and a letter representing one of the four cardinal compass points.
 The plateau is divided up into a grid to simplify navigation.
 An example position might be 0, 0, N, which means the rover is in the bottom left corner and facing North.

 In order to control a rover, NASA sends a simple string of letters.
 The possible letters are ‘L’, ‘R’ and ‘M’.
-‘L’ and ‘R’ makes the rover spin 90 degrees left or right respectively, without moving from its current spot. :question:**‘M’ means move forward one grid point, and maintain the same heading.**:question:
+‘L’ and ‘R’ makes the rover spin 90 degrees left or right respectively, without moving from its current spot. **‘M’ means move forward one grid point, and maintain the same heading.**

+- "heading" here means the direction the rover is facing
+- So it could be facing north, south, east, or west
+- imagine:
+  - A rover facing N at coords (4, 5)
+  - You get an L, so now the rover is facing W, but is still at (4, 5)
+  - You then get an M, so the rover moves one grid W and it's coords are now (3, 5).
+  - The rover is still facing W

-:question:**Assume that the square directly North from (x, y) is (x, y+1).**:question:
+**Assume that the square directly North from (x, y) is (x, y+1).**

+- just telling you the coordinate system
+- It does not specify the x direction for example, which could also be reversed, it is implicit -

 INPUT: